dorkodu/sage/paper/4 -- Type System.md

 ### <a name="4.2.4">4.2.4</a> Entity

 Entities are at the heart of the Sage’s type system.

+-   An Entity type is identified by a string name, which must be unique in the schema.

-They represent sets of…
+An Entity is represented as sets of…

 - #### Attributes